Hackeitos/lol-uikit/readme.md

 ```

 * Each div is an option.
 * Dropdown will initialize with the text specified in the `value` attribute.
-Once the user chooses an option the `value` attribute will be set to the `value` attribute of the selected element and the onchange event will be triggered.
+* When the user chooses an option the `value` attribute of `<lol-dropdown>` will be set to the `value` attribute of the selected element and the onchange event will be triggered.
 * Options can be disabled.

 ## Checkbox